loopmode/crosslink/README.md

      definition                  A definition in the format source->target
 ```

-Create a `.cross-link` file or add a `"cross-link"` array in your package.json, then run `npx cross-link` in the directory.
+Create a `.crosslink` file or add a `"crosslink"` array in your package.json, then run `npx crosslink` in the directory.

-## The `.cross-link` file
+## The `.crosslink` file

 This can either be a textfile with one instruction per line, or a json file.
-If it's a JSON file, it should contain a `"cross-link"` array with instructions.
+If it's a JSON file, it should contain a `"crosslink"` array with instructions.

-Runnin `cross-link` against such a file is basically the same as calling a bunch of `cross-link link <instruction>` commands manually.
+Runnin `crosslink` against such a file is basically the same as calling a bunch of `crosslink link <instruction>` commands manually.

 ## Instructions